On this page

 Industry super funds have traditionally used crediting rates to apply investment earnings to fund members’ accounts, but many industry funds are now moving to unit pricing, which is the methodology used by most retail super funds and large investment trusts.
-(For information about comparing super funds, see SuperGuide articles Comparing super funds: Who’s who in the super zoo? and How to compare super funds in 7 easy steps and Comparing super funds: 10 fees and charges you need to know about.)
+(For information about comparing super funds, see SuperGuide articles What are the different types of super funds? and How to compare super funds in 7 easy steps and A Super Guide to superannuation fees.)

 What is unit pricing?